Adjust Your Court Order and Secure an Arrangement That Works For You

 Fort Worth Court Order Modification Legal Support

 Court orders are not set in stone.
 As your circumstances change, court orders can be updated to reflect new situations.
-If you want to modify your existing court order, our award-winning legal team at Sean Lynch + Associates, PLLC, is here to represent your interests.
+If you want to modify your existing court order, our award-winning legal team at Sean Lynch, PLLC, is here to represent your interests.

 Whether you’re looking to spend more time with your child or pay less money on spousal maintenance, our experienced DFW court modification attorneys will help you achieve your goals.

 The term of art courts use to determine whether a court order should be modified is “material and substantial change in circumstances.”
 In plain language, this means we’ll have to prove that the change to your circumstances is compelling enough to warrant an adjustment.
 The process of getting your post-decree modification granted will look something like this.

 - We will review your circumstances and see whether your request has merit

 - If it does, we will send a petition to the court